Colorado Doctor Watching How Young Teens React Pfizer Vaccine: 'Everybody Should Be Cautious'

 “There’s just no teacher-student interaction, no student to student interaction,” he said.

-“I’m really happy because now my whole family can be vaccinated,” Fleischer said.READ MORE: Weld County Sheriff's Office Awards Deputy, Citizen For Their Role In Trevor George Homicide Arrest
+“I’m really happy because now my whole family can be vaccinated,” Fleischer said.READ MORE: Restaurants Reopening: Where Do They Stand, And How Do They Recover From COVID?

 “Unfortunately in a hospital we see, we have nine patients in the hospital now with COVID, one of whom is very, very sick,” Dr. Reginald Washington, RMHC Chief Medical Officer said.